Pushing Stock Updates to Etsy

 - The current calculated quantity in Craftybase (this is what will be pushed)

-- The current quantity we have pulled from Etsy
+- The current quantity pulled from integrations

-- The difference between them for reference
+- The difference between the two, for reference

 - Draft → created but not sent yet